vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/037/_index.md

 title = "+037"

 +++
-For the rhetorical structure of the hymn, see publ. intro.
+For the rhetorical structure of the hymn, see published introduction.